dmidlo/histdata.com-tools/README.md

 network provisioning.
 Offline environments fail with instructions to pre-seed the cache, install an offline/private bundle, or pass an explicit executable.

-#### Public Sidecar API Boundary
+#### Public Orchestration API Boundary

-New GUI and automation integrations should submit work through the sidecar-era public surface:
+New GUI and automation integrations should submit work through the public orchestration surface:

 - `histdatacom.Options` passed to `histdatacom.main(options)` or
   `histdatacom(options)`
-- `histdatacom.sidecar.contracts.RunRequest`
+- `histdatacom.orchestration.contracts.RunRequest`
 - `histdatacom-sidecar` lifecycle and jobs commands
-- `histdatacom.sidecar.client` job-control helpers for submit, inspect, list, cancel, resume, progress, and artifact polling
+- `histdatacom.orchestration.client` job-control helpers for submit, inspect, list, cancel, resume, progress, and artifact polling
+- `histdatacom.orchestration.telemetry` helpers for job status, progress, logs, results, and artifacts

 Do not build new validate/download/extract/cache/import automation by importing `Repo`, `Scraper`, `Api.validate_caches`, `Api.merge_caches`, or